Solution provider takeaway: Solution providers need to know the three steps to a successful data center migration

 Data center migration is an exercise in risk mitigation.
 Investing the appropriate time and money in planning, execution and testing to protect the business is definitely money well spent.
 The question becomes, how do you best protect your customer's business?

 The steps outlined below, which have proven successful in large and small data center migration plans, focus on keeping applications up and running throughout the project.

 Step 1: Know what you're migrating before you build your plan.

 Data centers are complicated.
-The combination of densely populated racks housing a variety of hardware, running all kinds of software, and cabling running amok sounds like a nightmare, but it accurately describes more than 95% of corporate
+The combination of densely populated racks housing a variety of hardware, running all kinds of software, and cabling running amok sounds like a nightmare, but it accurately describes more than 95% of corporate data centers.

 The biggest mistake people make when planning a data center migration is to establish move timelines and budgets before collecting data about what is actually in the data center.
 I don't mean determining whether it's a production or QA environment -- I mean, what's actually in the data center.

 It's all about the applications.
 Business runs on the applications that sit in a data center.
 Before you touch them (let alone unplug something) you need to fully understand the following for each application:

 - Allowable downtime

 - Server, network, storage and operating system requirements

 - Power specs